Basic views on corporate governance

 - 2The status of important matters listed in our subsidiary administration rules is reported to the Board of Directors regularly either by the subsidiary's representative officer or by an executive of the subsidiary designated by the oversight manager.

 - 3The whistleblower protection system of the Company applies to all of its subsidiaries.

 - 1We provide an assistant to Audit & Supervisory Board Members in a timely manner upon receiving a request from them.
 Prior consent of the Audit & Supervisory Board is required for appointment, replacement and appraisal of the assistant.

 - 2Audit & Supervisory Board Members are free to give audit-related instructions to the assistant.
-The assistant will not be obliged to follow the order of Directors that contradict the instructions of Audit & Supervisory Board Members.
+The assistant will not be obliged to follow the order of Directors or Executive Officers that contradict the instructions of Audit & Supervisory Board Members.

 - 1If a Director, officer or employee of the Company or its subsidiaries find a matter where serious damage has been or may have been made to the Company or if he/she witnesses an illegal act or misconduct of a Director, officer or employee, he/she must report it to the Audit & Supervisory Board immediately.

 - 2Audit & Supervisory Board Members attend Board of Directors meetings and other important meetings of the Company, including Management Meeting, to stay informed of decision-making processes and the status of operations related to important matters.
 They are authorized to review documents related to important management decisions and request a report from Directors, officers and employees on their execution of duties.